Neville Wigram, 2nd Baron Wigram: Military career

 On 10 July 1945, (temporary) Major Wigram, Grenadier Guards, was gazetted as having been awarded the Military Cross "in recognition of gallant and distinguished services in North West Europe".

 Wigram remained in the army after the war.
-From 1946 to 1949 he was posted in New Zealand as Military Secretary and Comptroller to the Governor-General.
+From 1946 to 1949 he was posted in New Zealand as Military Secretary and Comptroller to the Governor-General, fellow Grenadier Sir Bernard Freyberg.
 He received promotions to major on 30 January 1949, and to lieutenant colonel on 9 May 1955.
 He retired from the British Army on 26 June 1957 as a lieutenant colonel on account of a disability.

 Later life

 Upon the death of his father in 1960 Wigram became the second Baron Wigram, of Clewer in the County of Berkshire.
-On 8 October 1969 Wigram was announced as one of five Deputy Lieutenants commissioned that year by the Lord Lieutenant of the County of Gloucester.
+On 8 October 1969 Wigram was announced as one of five deputy lieutenants commissioned that year by the Lord Lieutenant of the County of Gloucester.
 He turned 100 in August 2015.

 Death

 Wigram died on 23 May 2017 at the age of 101.
 At the time of his death he was the longest lived person to have sat in the House of Lords.